antimeat/amphitrite/docs/README_API.md

+---
-# CGI Script for Wave Data Partitioning retrieval from database
+title: API for wave data partitioning retrieval from database
 ---

 ## Overview